kayomarz/ml-select/README.md

 ## Learning ReasonML

-The next step is to learn ReasonML which we do using `bsb -make-world -w` and later use Webpack to integrate ReasonML with a HTML page.
+The first step is to learn ReasonML which we do using `bsb -make-world -w`.

 ## BuckleScript compiler

+After getting a taste of ReasonML using the bsb compiler, we use Webpack to help integrate ReasonML with a HTML page and create a build.

 Create a sample project to get started.

     bsb -init CountrySelect -theme basic-reason

-## Webpack build tool
+## Webpack - Creating `webpack.config.js`

 We use webpack to load the compiled ReasonML into HTML.